Iron Deficiency (Anemia) Symptoms, Causes and Risk Factors - Dr. Axe

 Iron deficiency symptoms

 An iron deficiency is most commonly linked to the development of anemia, which is a condition when there’s a lack of healthy red blood cells being produced.
-Iron helps metabolize proteins and plays a role in the production of hemoglobin and red blood cells, helping to prevent anemia from forming.
+Iron helps metabolize proteins and plays a role in the production of hemoglobin and red blood cells, helping prevent anemia from forming.

 Iron-deficiency anemia is a common, easily treated condition that occurs if you don’t have enough iron in your body.
-Low iron levels usually are due to blood loss, poor diet, or an inability to absorb enough iron from food.
+Low iron levels usually are due to blood loss, poor diet or an inability to absorb enough iron from food.

 Iron is needed to produce hemoglobin, a type of protein found in red blood cells that has the role of carrying oxygen from your lungs and transporting it throughout your body to your cells.
-An iron deficiency can mean that you aren’t able to produce enough oxygen-carrying red blood cells — therefore, your body struggles to transport oxygen to your brain, tissues, muscles and cells, leaving you feeling exhausted and weak.
+An iron deficiency can mean that you aren’t able to produce enough oxygen-carrying red blood cells.

 Aside from preventing anemia, iron is a nutrient needed to maintain general well-being, energy and a healthy metabolism because it helps support overall cellular health and is involved in many enzyme functions.
 Iron plays a part in many enzyme reactions that help our bodies to digest foods and absorb nutrients.
-These reactions also balance hormone levels and support brain, heart, skin, hair, nail and metabolic health.

 Symptoms